jwtk/jjwt/README.md

     // ... etc ...
 ```

-Each time `claim` is called, it simply appends the key-value pair to an internal `Claims` instance, potentially
+Each time `claim` is called, it simply appends the key-value pair to an internal `Claims` builder, potentially
 overwriting any existing identically-named key/value pair.

 Obviously, you do not need to call `claim` for any [standard claim name](#jws-create-claims-standard), and it is